-Traditionally composed of three layers of puff pastry with layers of cream in-between, a mille-feuille is a French dessert that is quite similar to the Italian Napoleon cake.
-Here in Hong Kong, the distinction between the two can sometimes be blurred, but as long as the dessert has the perfect ratio of crunchiness and sweetness, we’re happy to include it in this round-up.
+Traditionally composed of three layers of puff pastry with layers of cream in-between, a mille-feuille is a French dessert that is similar to the Italian Napoleon cake.
+Here in Hong Kong, the distinction between the two can sometimes be blurred, but as long as the dessert has the perfect ratio of crunchiness and sweetness, we are happy to include it in this round-up.
 Which begs the question: What is the best way to cut a mille-feuille?

-Butterfly Pâtisserie, Rosewood Hong Kong, G/F, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui, Kowloon | (+852) 3891 8888
+Butterfly Pâtisserie, Rosewood Hong Kong, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui | (+852) 3891 8888

-Belon, 41 Elgin Street, Soho, Central | (+852) 2152 2872
+Belon, 1/F, 1–5 Elgin Street, Soho, Central | (+852) 2152 2872

-As their name suggests, LA PÂTISSERIE des IDÉES is a place of passion and ideas.
-The chef gained his experience in France and Japan, so he likes to combine characteristic of different cultures into his creations for the sweet tooths of Hong Kong.
-One of the crispiest mille-feuilles we have ever sunk our teeth into, their Mille-Feuille ($48) comes either with popular Madagascar vanilla pastry cream, Uji Matcha pastry cream, or coffee pastry cream.
-If you would like to gorge on a whole cake (starting from $230), there are two additional flavours to choose from: Strawberry and Mango, which comes with fresh fruit, taking the mille-feuille to the next level!
+As the name suggests, La Pâtisserie des Idées is a place of creativity.
+The chef gained his experience in France and Japan, so he likes to combine characteristics of different cultures into his sweet creations.
+The mille-feuille ($48)—one of the crispiest we have ever sunk our teeth into—comes either with popular Madagascar vanilla pastry cream, Uji Matcha pastry cream, or coffee pastry cream.
+If you would like to gorge on a whole mille-feuille cake (starting from $240), there are two additional flavours to choose from: strawberry and hazelnut, taking the mille-feuille to the next level.

-LA PÂTISSERIE des IDÉES, Shop 224, 2/F, D2 Place One, 9 Cheung Yee Street, Lai Chi Kok | (+852) 9282 6827
+La Pâtisserie des Idées, Shop 224, 2/F, D2 Place One, 9 Cheung Yee Street, Lai Chi Kok | (+852) 9282 6827

-The Peninsula Arcade, 22 Salisbury Road, Tsim Sha Tsui | (+852) 2696 6969
+The Peninsula, 22 Salisbury Road, Tsim Sha Tsui | (+852) 2696 6969

 The Mandarin Cake Shop, 5 Connaught Road Central, Central | (+852) 2825 4008

-Our favourite cake shop that reminds us of our childhood, Zoë has been around since 2002, sharing their passions for pastry and perfection with everyone.
+Our favourite cake shop that reminds us of our childhood, Zoë has been around since 2002, sharing its passions for pastry and perfection with everyone.
 The owners occasionally even experiment with different ideas and sell their pastry creations in-store.
 1459 ($43) is their rendition of the mille-feuille, made up of three layers of puff pastry and vanilla custard filling in-between.